uviclibraries/internet-of-things/act-1.md

      <img src="images/act-1/10-config.png" alt="config" style="width:720px;">

-11. Replace the highlighted sections with the following, taking care to **keep the quotation marks**:
+11. Replace the highlighted sections with the following, taking care to **keep the quotation marks**, and make sure that the  WIFI with WIFI_SSID: "dsc" is on using other device like your phone to verify:

 <pre><code>#define IO_USERNAME: "Your Adafruit IO username"
 #define IO_KEY: "Your Adafruit IO key"